Hiring a Law Firm Marketing Agency

 However, you need to have a budget in mind to get started.
 And that budget needs to be based on realistic considerations, such as:

-- Marketing (especially organic marketing like SEO) takes time to bear fruit.
+- Marketing (especially organic marketing like local SEO) takes time to bear fruit.
 You need to set your monthly budget with the understanding that the returns will not be generated immediately.

 - How much money do you feel comfortable spending?
 The bottom line is that marketing is a risk.
 Now, we believe that it’s an incredibly small risk, especially if you work with an agency that knows what they are doing, but it’s still a risk.
 Your budget should be based on an amount that you could feasibly live with losing.
 Don’t over-extend yourself.
 That will make both your life and the lives of the folks doing your marketing miserable.